 Parking options will include a combination of front-in angle and parallel parking.
 Some changes to existing, on-street parking are required to accommodate sight lines for two-way traffic and other project improvements such as bicycle infrastructure, sidewalks, and travel lane modifications.

-Back-in angle parking on North 29th and North 30th Streets will be restored to front-in angle or parallel parking due to public feedback.
+Based on feedback from business owners and the public, back-in angle parking on North 29th and North 30th Streets will be restored to front-in angle or parallel parking.

 Yes.
-Project plans include buffered bike lanes on 2nd Avenue North and North 25th Street, sharrows on North 30th and North 25th Streets, and two-way cycle tracks on 3rd Avenue North and North 31st Street.
+This project includes new buffered bike lanes on portions of 2nd Avenue North and North 25th Street and two-way cycle tracks on 3rd Avenue North and North 31st Street.
+Shared lane

 The City of Billings and downtown TIF (tax increment financing) funds are funding this project.
 TIF is used by municipalities and local governments to fund public infrastructure and community improvements in a specific geographic area.
 Property owners within a TIF district pay at the same rate as those outside the district but as property values increase over time, the increase in taxes for those who own property inside a TIF district is captured and put back into the TIF district to fund future developments.
 More information about the Downtown TIF district can be found here.